Abhilekh41/searchrankingindex/README.md

 This application provides Ranks of keywords and asins provided by users.

+Please add accessKey & secretKey in application.properties file to fetch the CSV file from S3 bucket.

 You can use `./gradlew bootrun` to bring the application up locally.
 The application runs on `port:8081` locally.